What insects make noise at night?

 Katydids: Why they make this noise at night

 The variety of katydid calls are believed to convey important information about the male's fitness and desirability as a potential mate.
 Females use these acoustic signals to assess the suitability of males for reproduction.
-Different species of katydids have distinct call patterns, allowing them to avoid mating with individuals of other species.

 In addition to mating calls, katydids may also use sound to communicate danger or engage in territorial disputes with rival males.
 Their vocal repertoire extends beyond matters of the heart.